idiap/bob/src/doc/TorchInstallation.rst

 * `Python`_: if you want to compile our python bindings we recommend using Python 2.5 or up;
 * `NumPy`_: this dependence is used to bind blitz::Arrays to python.
+* `Matplotlib`_: A matlab-like python plotting environment
+* `SqlAlchemy`_: A Python SQL toolkit and Object Relational Mapper.
+This is used for storing and querying more complex databases.
+You need at least version 0.6.

 Data access
 ===========